rayiner/portfolio/README.md

 ## Open Dylan (opendylan)

 Open Dylan as an implementation of the Dylan language implemented as a commercial project and open-sourced in 2004.
-A fixed up the C backend, which had been unused for some time, ported it to Mac OS X (i386 and PowerPC), and fixed certain bugs.
+I fixed-up the C backend, which had been unused for some time, ported it to Mac OS X (i386 and PowerPC), and fixed certain bugs.
 The directory contains several of my patches to the project.
-The patches are mine, but the system as a whole was not written by me.
+The changes in the patches are mine, but the system as a whole was not written by me.

 ## Rotor blade design (rotor)

-This is a simple Matlab program that applies a finite-element model to the task of optimizing the figure of merit of a rotor.
+This is a simple Matlab program that applies a finite-element model to the task of optimizing the figure of merit of a helicopter rotor.

-## SSA analysis (ssa_analysis)
+## SSA transformation (ssa_analysis)

 This program takes a simple source language as input (an assembly-level language with virtual registers), and performs various transformations on it as would be done in an optimizing compiler.
 It features:
-- Construction of a control flow graph from a source-level representation
+- Construction of a control flow graph from the source-level representation
-- A generic iterative data-flow solver
+- A worklist-based iterative data-flow solver
-- Dominance and dominance frontier analysis using the algorithm of Cooper, Harvey, and Kennedy
+- Dominance analysis using the algorithm of Cooper, Harvey, and Kennedy
 - Liveness analysis based on the data-flow solver
 - Construction of pruned SSA form using the method outlined in Cooper & Torczon's "Engineering a Compiler"
 - Copy propagation in SSA form
-- Correct elimination of SSA form minimizing inserted copies using Sreedhar's algorithm, along with Tarjan's union-find data structure.
+- Elimination of SSA form minimizing inserted copies using Sreedhar's algorithm, along with Tarjan's union-find data structure.
 - Computation of the interference graph and register allocation using Chaitin's graph coloring algorithm